demisto/content/Packs/Pulsedive/Integrations/Pulsedive/README.md

 Enrich and analyze any domain, URL, or IP.
 Pivot to search on data points and linked indicators to investigate risky properties.
-This integration was integrated and tested with version xx of Pulsedive
+This integration was integrated and tested with version 5.1.15 of Pulsedive

 ## Configure Pulsedive on Cortex XSOAR